-In this third and final section of our photostability series, the protocol design, execution and reporting of the confirmatory photostability for API and pharmaceutical products will be discussed.
-ICH guidance Q1B presents a straight-forward flowchart that initiates with the direct exposure of the dosage form.
+The protocol design, execution, and reporting of the confirmatory photostability for API and pharmaceutical products will be discussed.
+ICH guidance Q1B presents a straightforward flowchart that initiates with the direct exposure of the dosage form.
 To initiate a study, a protocol should be written based on the steps outlined in the flowchart.
 However, not every step in the flowchart is needed.

 Photostability results should be organized in a summary table(s) that is suitable for regulatory submission according to the Common Technical Document (CTD) guidelines including data from the exposed and dark controls.
 The table may start with the header as shown below:

-Alcami offers photostability studies at three laboratory sites:
+Alcami offers photostability studies at two laboratory sites:

 These labs offer advanced analytical testing solutions for new drug entities and biopharmaceuticals, along with chemicals and animal health, medicated consumer health products, and generic drugs.